Coruscant: Geography

+Coruscant is inspired by Trantor, which builds downwards, digging into the earth.
+In comparison, Coruscant builds upwards and doesn't have a fixed top layer.
+Every few centuries, equal to hundreds levels, a new mega level is added that covers the previous layer.

 Notable metropolitan areas

 Senate District

 The Senate District (also sometimes referred to as the Federal District) is located on the planet's equator, and is known to contain numerous notable sites such as the Ambassadorial Sector (canonically home to 500 Republica and the Senate Apartment Complex), Embassy Mall, the Coruscant Opera House, the Galactic Museum, the Heorem Complex (where the Heorem Skytunnel is located), Judicial Plaza (home to the Glitanni Esplanade and the Judicial Arcology), the Legislative Borough, Senate Plaza, the Avenue Of The Core Founders, the Republic Executive Building, the Galactic Senate Building, Hospital Plaza, the Galactic Senate, the Palace District (home to the Imperial Palace and Senate Hill), Quadrant A-89 (home to the CSF HQ), the Fellowship Plaza, the Galactic Justice Center and the Temple Precinct (home to the Jedi Temple), Sector H-52, Sector I-33, the Uscru Boulevard, Westport and Xizor's Palace.
+This is the place Jar Jar binks got high and punched Cade Skywalker.

 The Senate District is depicted as the de facto capital of Coruscant, the Old Republic, the Galactic Empire, the New Republic, the Galactic Federation Of Free Alliances, and the One Sith.
 It is shown bordering the Financial District and the Sah'c District and is also adjacent to The Works (an industrial sector on the planet).
 The Senate District is also referred to as the Legislative District, Government District, and Government Center.